Hermit-commits-code/QuickTaskCreator/README.md

 - Lightweight storage (SQLite).
 - **Daily digest of open tasks:** Automatic summary of all open tasks sent to your chosen Slack channel every morning at 9am.
 Channel can be set with `/setdigestchannel <channel_id>`.

 **Reporting & Analytics:**

-- Use `/report` to view workspace analytics: total tasks, completed, open, overdue, breakdowns by category, priority, and user.
+- Use `/report` to view workspace analytics: total tasks, completed, open, overdue, completion rate, recent activity (last 7 days), and breakdowns by category, priority, and user.
-- Results are shown in a Slack message with summary and breakdowns.
+- Results are shown in a Slack message with summary, breakdowns, and professional enhancements.

 - Use `/setconfig` to open a modal and set the daily digest channel, digest time, and reminder time (all in cron format).
 - Settings are stored in the database and used for all notifications and digests.